top of page

 Fees and costs affect the value of your account over time.
 Please ask your financial professional to provide you personalized information on the fees and costs that you will pay.
 The principal fees that you will pay are our investment advisory fees and custodian transaction fees which are assessed by the respective custodian where your accounts are held.
 The amount paid to our firm and your financial professional generally does not vary based on the type of investments we select on your behalf; however, it may depending on certain circumstances.
 The asset-based fee reduces the value of your account and will normally be deducted from your account.
 A flat/fixed fee, or a combination of asset-based and flat/fixed fees will also reduce the value of your account if it is deducted from your account.

-Some investments impose additional fees that will reduce the value of your investments overtime.
+Some investments impose additional fees that will reduce the value of your investments over time.
 For example, mutual funds, ETFs and annuities each impose their own management fees.
-Those fees are separate from our fees and will reduce the value of those respective investments over time.
 Clients may be required to pay fees when certain assets are sold, such as the possibility of surrender charges for annuities.
+Clients may pay transaction fees when we buy or sell investments in their accounts to broker-dealer custodian(s) in addition to our fee(s).
+It is possible that some custodians will assess maintenance or custody fees in addition to transaction based fees.
+These fees would also be assessed against clients’ account(s).

 Our fees are negotiable and will be determined in advance and clearly stated in our Investment Management Advisory Agreement(s) prior to the initiation of an investment advisory relationship.
 The key factors which determine the fee we assess are account asset value, investment strategy employed, securities to be used in the portfolio and projected time required to be expended by us on the client relationship.